First-Year Medical Student Program

 Interests in a specific scientific research project (if any) should be included the applicant’s Personal Statement.
 While we will attempt to pair mentors with students in accordance with their declared interests, this pairing is based on faculty availability and may not be feasible in all circumstances.

 Students are expected to secure their own room and board.
-Information regarding housing accommodations may be found in our resource guide.

 - Personal information, including contact numbers and address

 - Undergraduate and first semester of medical school transcript

 - Personal Statement

 - Two letters of reference with contact information (At least one reference should come from a science or math professor.
 The other may be from an advisor, counselor, or health care advisor/mentor that worked with you in a prior program within the past 4 years)